Coupled dimerized alternating-bond quantum spin chains in the distorted honeycomb-lattice magnet Cu$_5$SbO$_6$: Results and Discussion

-To acquire an appropriate spin Hamiltonian for Cu$_5$SbO$_6$, we employ the first-order dimer expansion to derive the energy dispersion, $\Delta E_{\boldsymbol{q}}$, of triplet excitations for both $J_1$-$J_2$-$J_3$ and $J_1$-$J_2$-$J_4$ models (a detailed derivation can be found in the appendix).
-Let us begin with the former model whose dispersion is expressed in Eq. (\ref{disp_1}).
-Since a direct comparison of this result with the averaged INS data in Fig. \ref{amr}(a) is impracticable, we resort to the density of states (DOS), $D(\omega)$, as defined by
+To acquire an appropriate spin Hamiltonian for Cu$_5$SbO$_6$, we employ the first-order dimer expansion to derive the energy dispersion, $\Delta E_{\boldsymbol{Q}}$, of triplet excitations for both $J_1$-$J_2$-$J_3$ and $J_1$-$J_2$-$J_4$ models (a detailed derivation can be found in the Appendix).
+The expressions for the dispersion of both models are given in Eqs. (\ref{disp_1}) and (\ref{disp_2}).
+In these expressions, the wave vector $\boldsymbol{Q}$ is written in terms of the basis vectors $\boldsymbol{b}_1$, $\boldsymbol{b}_2$, and $\boldsymbol{b}_3$ defined in Eqs. (\ref{rec_dim_latt_1})-(\ref{rec_dim_latt_3}).
+Here, $q_i$ represents the component of each basis vector.
+Let us begin with the $J_1$-$J_2$-$J_3$ model with the dispersion given in Eq. (\ref{disp_1}).
+For an isolated FM-AFM chain, the dispersion along the $q_1$ direction oscillates around the energy set by the intradimer AFM $J_1$ coupling with the amplitude determined by the magnitude of the interdimer FM $J_2$ coupling.
+The incorporation of the interchain AFM $J_3$ coupling predominantly only results in a modulation of the top of the dispersion along the $q_2$ direction (see Figs. \ref{disp_plots}(a)-\ref{disp_plots}(d)).
+To see how the dispersion produces the $M_1$ and $M_2$ peaks in the magnetic scattering, we consider the density of states (DOS), $D(\omega)$, as defined by

 where the integration is over a unit cell of the reciprocal lattice formed by dimers.
 Approximating the delta function by a Lorentzian function, $\delta(x) = \epsilon/\pi(x^2 + \epsilon^2)$, where $\epsilon$ is a small positive number, we finally obtain DOS for the $J_1$-$J_2$-$J_3$ model as shown in Fig. \ref{amr}(c).
-The result is presented for four different values of the inter-chain coupling $J_3$ with $J_1 = 16.95$ meV, $J_2 = -3.9$ meV.
-When $J_3 = 0$, two peaks in DOS appear at the top and bottom of the band.
-As $J_3$ increases, the peak at the top shifts towards lower energy and the tail develops towards higher energy.
-Although $J_3 \approx 1$ meV correctly reproduces peaks in DOS at 15 meV and 18 meV, this model does not provide a tail below 15 meV regardless of the value of $J_3$ which is in contradiction to the observed spectrum.
-Therefore, the $J_1$-$J_2$-$J_3$ model can be ruled out.
+The result is presented for four different values of the interchain coupling $J_3$ with $J_1 = 16.95$ meV, $J_2 = -3.9$ meV.
+When $J_3 = 0$, two peaks appear at the top and bottom of the DOS.
+As $J_3$ increases, the peak at the top shifts toward lower energy and the tail develops toward higher energy.
+Although $J_3 \approx 1$ meV correctly reproduces peaks in DOS at 15 and 18 meV, this model does not provide a tail below 15 meV regardless of the value of $J_3$, which is in contradiction to the observed spectrum.
+Therefore, the $J_1$-$J_2$-$J_3$ model is not viable in explaining the data.

 We next turn to the $J_1$-$J_2$-$J_4$ model.
+The introduction the interlayer AFM $J_4$ coupling to the system of isolated FM-AFM chains delivers a slightly distinct effect on the dispersion.
+Unlike with $J_3$, it is found that modulation along the $q_3$ direction appears at both the top and the bottom of the dispersion (see Figs. \ref{disp_plots}(e)-\ref{disp_plots}(h)).
 To obtain DOS for this model, we first consider the dispersion in Eq. (\ref{disp_2}) from which the energy of $M_1$ and $M_2$ peaks, denoted by $E_1$ and $E_2$, respectively, are given by